Tellusant/docs/articles-posts/strategy-grid.md

 ### Grid cell 12: Company Growth

 Growth is a well-known metric at all companies.
-The violinplot below shows the inflation-adjusted grwoth for large U.S. companies.The median is 1.1% over the past decade which likely is less than the casual observer expects.
+The violin plot below shows the inflation-adjusted growth for large U.S. companies.The median is 1.1% over the past decade which likely is less than the casual observer expects.
 However, since the sum of all companies' value-added is their contribution to GDP, the growth rate has to be in that neighborhood.

 <p align="center">
 <img  src="assets/images/tellusant-strategy-grid-cell-12.svg" width="400" alt="Tellusant - Strategy grid cell 12">